 Under the File tab, you can add an Excel file.
 The spreadsheet should have a column with publication numbers and another column with the tags.
 Each publication may have multiple tags on multiple lines or on a single cell separated by comma (,) or semicolon (;).

-In the next stage, you choose which column is which, and can see the
+In the next stage, you choose which column is which, and, after selecting the relevant column, will see the publication numbers and tags to be associated with them.

 When you complete the import dialogue, you'll see the documents with the Tags added to the collection.
 In this case, there are three Tags, each assigned to 50 patent documents/families.
 Each document/family can have multiple Tags.